AI Safety, Ethics and Society Course

 Based on attending the first phase of the course and submitting an output from your project, you will be awarded a certificate of completion.

-The course is expected to run from around Monday July 8th to October 4th 2024.
-Exact dates and times for each cohort's weekly meetings will be finalized after participants have been accepted and have confirmed their availabilities.
+Exact dates and times for each cohort's weekly meetings will be finalized after participants have been accepted and have confirmed their availability.

 Requirements